Foliations whose first Chern class is nef: Proofs of the main theorems

 \subsection{Setup}

 Until the end of the section, we will consider the following situation.
-Let $\cF$ be an algebraically integrable foliation with nef anticanoncial class $-K_{\cF}$.
+Let $\cF$ be an algebraically integrable foliation with nef anticanoncial class $-K_{\cF}$, on a projective manifold $X$.
 Assume that $\cF$ has a compact leaf.
-Let $f\colon U\to V$ be the family of leaves of $\cF$, with $U,V$ normal.
+Let $f\colon U\to V$ be the family of leaves with $U$ and $V$ normal.
 We take a generically finite morphism $\iota \colon Y\to V$, and a desingularization $\Gamma$ of the main component of $U\times_V Y$, as in Lemma \ref{lemma:good-semistable-reduction}.

 Then for every prime divisor $B_Y\subseteq Y$, the preimage $\varphi^*B_Y$ has at least one reduced component which dominates $B_Y$, and any non reduced component of $\varphi^*B_Y$ is $\rho$-exceptional.
 Moreover, for any prime divisor $B$ in $V$, contained in the discriminant of $\iota$, \begin{enumerate} \item either $e(f^{-1}(B))$ has codimension at least two in $X$, \item or $f$ is smooth over the generic point of $B$, \item or $e(f^{-1}(B))$ has a unique irreducible component $D$ of codimension one, and $\rho$ is \'etale over the generic point of $D$. \end{enumerate}